Leblanc Public Records Directory

 Criminal Records

-The criminal records system in Allen Parish encompasses felony, misdemeanor, traffic offenses, and the sex offender registry.
-The Allen Parish Sheriff's Office and local police departments maintain these records, which are accessible to the public under the Louisiana Public Records Act.
-Residents can conduct background checks through the Louisiana Bureau of Investigation, which provides comprehensive criminal history information.
+The criminal records system in Allen Parish covers felony, misdemeanor, traffic offenses, and the sex offender registry.
+Residents can conduct background checks through the Louisiana State Police, which provides criminal history information.
 The bureau's services are crucial for employers and individuals seeking detailed background information for various purposes.

 Public Records Access